tpgmartin/tpgmartin.github.io/_posts/2017-10-25-tensorflow-at-10000-feet.md

 	sess.run(...)
 {% endhighlight %}

-An example of initialising variables as well as restoring from a previous session.
-Session management is made use of a lot in the wild, where we can save variables after training a model, and later on load these variables before testing
+Session management is made use of a lot in the wild, where we can save variables after training a model, and later on load these variables before testing.
+Below is an example of initialising variables in combination with restoring from a previous session.

 {% highlight python %}
 with tf.Session() as sess: